Mortgage for Non EU Residents

+At NeedingAdvice.co.uk Ltd, we work with a number of specialist mortgage lenders who offer UK mortgages to foreign non-EU nationals.
 There are, however, certain things you need to be aware of.
-In what follows, we will explain both the challenges and potential solutions.
+In what follows, we will explain both the challenges and potential solutions of getting a mortgage as a non-EU resident.

 What checks will a mortgage lender make?